MyatPH/MyatPH.github.io/README.md

 This is my school account.

 ### Description for the repository:
-This repository will hold assignments for my class.
+This repository will hold assignments.